okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/use-flow.md

-Okta recommends using our framework SDKs to quickly implement your authorization flow.
-You can download Okta sample apps to see how the SDKs are used in your app's framework.
-See [Examples](#examples) for a list of sample apps.

-The following sections outline the main processes required to implement the Authorization Code with PKCE flow using direct calls to Okta's [OIDC & OAuth 2.0 API](/docs/reference/api/oidc/).
+The following sections outline the main components required to implement the Authorization Code with PKCE flow using direct calls to Okta's [OIDC & OAuth 2.0 API](/docs/reference/api/oidc/).
+Typically, you don't need to make calls to the [OIDC & OAuth 2.0 API](/docs/reference/api/oidc/) if you are using one of Okta's SDKs.

 ### Create the Proof Key for Code Exchange